Predrag wanted to study something useful and relevant

 Picture of male student, at campus, OsloMet, Pilestredet.

-"It turned out to be much more interesting than I expected", Predrag Paulic says.
+"It turned out to be much more interesting than I expected," Predrag Paulic says.

 "The curriculum was more engaging and insightful than I had anticipated, and the topics are highly relevant.
-Through this master’s degree I have gained insight on how to adapt to an ever more changing world, with natural disasters, war and conflict."
+Through this master’s degree I have gained insight into how to adapt to an ever more changing world, with natural disasters, war and conflict."

 "Some are teachers like me, others have a background in social sciences or educational studies with a development perspective, and the students come from several different countries.
 This allows us to learn a lot from each other's professional knowledge and cultural perspectives."

-This master's degree gives you a unique insight into how we have to work to be a small part of creating a better world. – Master's degree student, Predrag Paulic
+This master's degree gives you a unique insight into how we have to work to be a small part of creating a better world. – Master's Degree student, Predrag Paulic

 Predrag highlights that the teaching is diverse and student active, which creates engagement among the students.
 They have used a variety of teaching methods, including podcasts, seminars with group tasks, plenary discussions, and lectures.